fdcastel/Proxmox-Automation/README.md

 Additionally, you can use `--install-docker` to also install `docker` into virtual machine (currently implemented only for Ubuntu).

+Any additional arguments are passed to `qm create` command.
 Please see [`qm` command documentation](https://pve.proxmox.com/pve-docs/qm.1.html) for more information about the options.

 ### Example